 - Hungary: 14 JAS 39-C Gripens, on a 10-year lease (2006-16), extended to 2026 in 2012.

-Value of deal: Czech Republic: USD 750 million (original cancelled order was USD 1.9 billion) Hungary: USD 924m
+Value of deal: Czech Republic: USD 750 million (original cancelled order was USD 1.9 billion), Hungary: USD 924 million

 Sum involved in corruption allegations: EUR 12.6 million

-Count Alfons Mensdorff-Pouilly: Austrian businessman, BAE agent for Gripen sales in Central Europe.
+Count Alfons Mensdorff-Pouilly – Austrian businessman and BAE’s agent for Gripen sales in Central Europe.

-Otto Jelinek: Former state finance minister in Canada, then a Prague businessman, BAE agent.
+Otto Jelinek – former state finance minister in Canada, later a Prague businessman and BAE agent.

-Richard Hava: head of Czech state arms firm Omnipol in 2003, BAE agent.
+Richard Hava – head of Czech state arms firm Omnipol in 2003 and a BAE agent.

-Michael Zantovsky: Czech Senator for Civic Alliance Party, who alleged in 2002 that he had been offered SEK 10 million for his party in return for his vote for the Gripen.
+Michael Zantovsky – Czech Senator for the Civic Alliance Party; alleged in 2002 that he had been offered SEK 10 million for his party in return for his vote for the Gripen.